Charliemowood/card_game_model_java/README.md

-This a simple model of a card game.
+This is a simple model of a card game.

 The codebase makes use of the Junit Test Framework.